wickwirew/Runtime/README.md

 A: Yes!
 The retain counts are set properly so ARC can do its job.

 ## Installation
+For Swift 4.1 support please use the `swift-4.1` branch.
+All tests pass currently but it's still a WIP.
 ### Cocoapods
 Runtime is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile: